Skip to content

 How S.A works on the skin

-How to use Salicylic acid correctly?
+How to incorporate Salicylic acid correctly in your skincare routine?

-• Always do a patch test before applying on your face directly for the first time.
+• Always do a patch test before applying it on your face directly for the first time.
 It may save you from loads of trouble.

-Which ingredients are salicylic acid compatible with?
+Which ingredients are Salicylic Acid compatible with?

 • Niacinamide